Fees and financial support

 Learn about the fees and expenses for the MMA program, and the financial aid available to you as a Rotman student.

-The tuition fee for students entering the MMA program in fall 2022 is:
+The program fee for students entering the MMA program in fall 2022 is:

-The Rotman School strives to recruit the best candidates to its programs, and is committed to helping you afford your education by providing you with a broad range of financial options.
+The Rotman School strives to recruit the best candidates to its programs, and is committed to helping you afford your education.
+The following list includes awards, scholarships and loans offered by the University and externally.

 The Rotman School is invested in admitting strong candidates who reflect the diversity and accomplishments of our community.
 We are particularly looking for driven candidates who are committed to integrity, excellence, collaboration and respect.
 Entrance awards range from $5,000 - $20,000, including the Director's Award and the Vice-Dean's Award and are awarded to future MMA students who demonstrate exceptional merit.